Space-ground Fluid AI for 6G Edge Intelligence

 \section{Introduction}

-Sixth-generation (6G) mobile networks are expected to be commercialized in 2030.
-According to the International Telecommunication Union (ITU), two of three new usage scenarios as compared with fifth-generation (5G) are ``integrated artificial intelligence (AI) and communication" and ``ubiquitous connectivity".
-Closely related to the former, edge AI has emerged to be a mainstream direction for 6G development~\cite{Letaief2022JSAC}.
-By supporting distributed machine learning, AI inference, and AI model delivery at the network edge, 6G mobile networks can support a wide range of applications, from extended reality to autonomous driving to collaborative robots.
-On the other hand, to realize ubiquitous connectivity, 6G aims to form space-ground integrated networks (SGIN), which seamlessly integrate terrestrial and non-terrestrial (satellite) networks~\cite{huaweiwhitepaper2022}.
-In this respect, numerous countries and leading technology companies, such as SpaceX, have joined the race to launch mega-constellations of interconnected satellites as a new type of telecommunication infrastructure.
+The commercialization of sixth-generation (6G) mobile networks is expected by 2030.
+According to the International Telecommunication Union (ITU), two of three new usage scenarios in 6G mobile networks—as compared with fifth-generation (5G) mobile networks—are ``integrated artificial intelligence (AI) and communication" and “ubiquitous connectivity".
+For the former scenario, edge AI has emerged as a mainstream direction for 6G development~\cite{Letaief2022JSAC}.
+By supporting distributed machine learning, AI inference, and AI model delivery at the network edge, 6G mobile networks can enable a wide range of applications, including extended reality, autonomous driving, and collaborative robots.
+For the latter scenario, 6G is anticipated to form space–ground integrated networks (SGINs) that seamlessly integrate terrestrial and non-terrestrial (satellite) networks~\cite{huaweiwhitepaper2022}.
+In this context, numerous countries, as well as leading technology companies such as SpaceX, have joined the race to launch mega-constellations of interconnected satellites as a new type of telecommunication infrastructure.